rmolerof/springsecurity/README.md

 # springsecurity
--examples shows how to use spring security with simple login, error, and welcome pages
+-Example shows how to use spring security with simple login, error, and welcome pages